Challenges in Restructuring Community-based Moderation: Findings

-The process of deploying FlaggedRevs on English Wikipedia reflects a quintessential example of the bureaucratic hurdles that online communities face when they attempt to restructure their moderation practices.
+The process of deploying FlaggedRevs on English Wikipedia is an example of the bureaucratic hurdles that online communities face when they attempt to restructure their moderation practices.
 As we mentioned in §\ref{sec:empirical}, the English Wikipedia community quickly realized that they could not deploy Flagged Revisions at the scale of the entire encyclopedia.
 So, between 2009 and 2011, the community held multiple discussions and polls to identify ways to change the default configuration of FlaggedRevs in ways that would work best for English Wikipedia.
 This included discussion around the threshold for articles to be protected by the tool, assigning user roles, and so on.
 These configuration changes were so substantial that the English Wikipedia community referred to the system with an entirely new name (Pending Changes) to avoid confusion with the original configuration used on German Wikipedia.
 After these discussions, community members held numerous trial runs between 2011 and 2016 to test the effectiveness of the reconfigured system and to gather feedback.
-While they eventually reached a consensus on how to use the system effectively, it was an incredibly inefficient process, according to most of the participants.
-As a result, it often led to frustration among users who had once been advocates for the adoption of the system, as expressed by some of many users on English Wikipedia during one of its trial runs:
+While they eventually reached a consensus on how to use the system, the prolonged process led to frustration:

-\begin{quote} This project is displaying some weird kind of \textit{continuismo} that just can't be justified by saying ``They might fix it any time, who knows''.
+\begin{quote} This project is displaying some weird kind of \textit{continuismo} that just can't be justified by saying ``They might fix it any time, who knows.''
 The problem is, when the community can't stop an experiment despite clear resolution to do so, it creates general resistance to any new experiments.
-(English Wikipedia user) \end{quote}

-\begin{quote} What we all need is a clear, current consensus to come out of the community so that we can end the perpetual trials and move to either turn it off permanently, or improve and use it in the long run.
 (English Wikipedia user) \end{quote}

 This situation was hardly unique to English Wikipedia.
 In 2017, Indonesian Wikipedia members decided to change Flagged Revisions' configuration on their wiki to be more like Pending Changes \cite{idwiki_fr}.
 However, even after consensus was reached within the language community, they needed to have WMF staff execute the configuration change.
 I1 shared that the request was not approved until 2021 due to some communication and translation issues: